SebastianJitaru29/SebastianJitaru29/README.md

 </br>

-- 🔧 I’m currently working on ...Usage of AI-Models.
+- 🔧 I’m currently working getting a Master's in Artificial Intelligence.

-- 💡 I’m curious about --> AI-MachineLearning.
+- 💡 I’m curious about --> AI.
-- 📖 I’m currently learning --> Angular & node express.
 - ❄️ I’m looking to collaborate on --> Open Source Projects.
 - 📫 How to reach me --> sjitaru29@gmail.com.